HaurtoOnChain/predictive-maintenance/README.md

 ### Introduction:

 This project has been done in fulfillment to the First Capstone Project requirement of Springboard Data Science Career Track Bootcamp.
-The work on the project was mentored by [Alex Chao](https://www.linkedin.com/in/alexchao56/).

 The project objective is to enhance the maintenance operations and planning of time-based preventive maintenance by applying data science techniques and machine learning algorithms for predicting more accurate maintenance requirements.